 As I discuss in my Anki course, you can do two things to “atomize” a note — you either compress multiple ideas into a single idea, or you reduce a big idea into multiple specific ideas.

-When you have multiple ideas in a single note, that already makes them part of a rigid structure.
-We don’t want that — we don’t want our zettels to be strictly part of a single structure; or any rigid structure, for that matter.
+That’s because putting multiple ideas in a single note already makes them part of a rigid structure.
+We don’t want our ideas to be strictly part of any rigid structure because we need to be able to link them even to loosely related ones in the future.

 In that sense, turning Zettels atomic means making them agnostic to a parent topic; this allows Zettels to be a source of new topics on their own.